 # settings (Olares Settings UI mirror)

-**CRITICAL — before doing anything, MUST use the Read tool to read [`../olares-shared/SKILL.md`](../olares-shared/SKILL.md) for the profile selection, login, and HTTP 401/403 recovery rules that every command here depends on.**
+**CRITICAL — before doing anything, MUST use the Read tool to read [`../olares-shared/SKILL.md`](../olares-shared/SKILL.md) for profile selection, login, automatic token refresh, and the auth-error recovery table.**

 ```